br1ckmann/project-template/README.md

         *That's why it is good practice to load data in form of a "data class".
 More on that in the sample scripts.*
             - `utils/`
             *Any utility scripts.*
-        - `models/`
+        - `methods/`
-        *Where all your proprietary models will be stored.*
+        *Where all your proprietary methods will be stored.*
             - `utils/`
-            *Any utility scripts for your models.*
+            *Any utility scripts for your methods.*
         - `utils/`
         *Even more utility scripts?
 No - this folder contains anything from visualization scripts to tools for performance evaluation.
-It is anything that is not needed for training models, or loading data.*
+It is anything that is not needed for training methods, or loading data.*
     - `LICENSE`
     *When publishing code online, it is best to include a license.
 You can tweak the license in this project and add your name to it (it is the MIT license), or download a different template.*
     - `README.md`